How to apply for postgraduate research

 Before applying you should have reviewed our research themes in depth to make your choice ready for your application.
 If you are submitting your own proposal for a research project we suggest that you contact the degree tutor for the area to discuss your topic before applying.

-New research students can commence their studies in September, January and March.
-Confirmed forthcoming start dates and application submission deadlines are as follows:
+New research students can commence their studies in September, January and March:.
+The deadlines for applications are as follows:

 Applications are accepted throughout the year and you should indicate your preferred start date on the application form.
 For studentship applications and deadlines please our Bursaries and Studentships webpage.

 You need to take in to consideration the time needed in your home country to obtain a visa.
 Additional time will be needed if you need ATAS Clearance for your subject.
 If you’re an international student who’ll be studying on a Student Route (Tier 4) Visa then you’re required to study full-time.

 It is important to enclose all requested information so the University can make a decision on your application.
 This should include: